Skip to main content

 The Concert

-A thoroughly elegant concert for piano and wind instruments, and an opportunity to hear Sir Antonio Pappano on the piano in collaboration with an ensemble of LSO Principals.
+A thoroughly elegant concert for piano and wind instruments, and an opportunity to hear Sir Antonio Pappano on the piano in collaboration with an ensemble of LSO Musicians.

 The Music